-CSAs are responsible for receiving and reporting to Salt Lake City Police and/or Church Security all allegations of Clery Act crimes individuals report to them while they are acting in their role as a BYU CSA.
-The Clery Act Compliance Coordinator should also receive crime report information from these sources.
+CSAs are responsible for reporting all allegations of Clery Act Crimes that are reported to them while they are acting in their role as a Barlow Center CSA to the Clery Act compliance coordinator.
+CSAs may also report Clery Act Crimes to MPS.
 CSAs are not responsible for reporting crimes they hear about indirectly or in a classroom setting.
-Likewise, faculty members who are CSAs due to responsibilities outside the classroom only act in the role of a CSA while fulfilling the additional responsibilities such as acting as a faculty advisor to a club.
+Likewise, faculty members who are CSAs due to responsibilities outside the classroom only act in the role of a CSA while fulfilling those responsibilities, such as acting as a faculty advisor to a club.